EQEmu/eqemu-docs-v2/docs/quest-api/introduction.md

 New to EQEmulator?
 New to scripting?
 No worries - many people have started their Quest learning how to program in this community through building scripts.

-Scripts can be leveraged to build and endless amount customization.
+Scripts can be leveraged to build an endless amount customization.

 Some examples might be custom boss events, NPC dialogue, custom spell behavior, custom tradeskills and so many more.